eumetsat/MetopDatasets.jl/docs/src/index.md

 MetopDatasets.jl exports the `MetopDataset` API which is an implementation of the [CommonDataModel.jl](https://github.com/JuliaGeo/CommonDataModel.jl) interface and thus provides data access similar to e.g. [NCDatasets.jl](https://github.com/Alexander-Barth/NCDatasets.jl) and [GRIBDatasets.jl](https://github.com/JuliaGeo/GRIBDatasets.jl).

-Only a subset of the METOP native formats are supported currently but we are continuously adding formats.
+Only a subset of the METOP native formats are supported currently, but we are continuously adding formats.
 The goal is to support all publicly available [native METOP products](https://data.eumetsat.int/extended?query=&filter=satellite__Metop&filter=availableFormats__Native).
-See [Supported formats](@ref) for more information
+See [Supported formats](@ref) for more information.

 It is also possible to use MetopDatasets.jl from Python.
 See [Use with Python](@ref) for more information.

 ## Quick start
 This section gives a very short overview of the core functionalities.
-More specific examples are given under the Example section e.g. [ASCAT](@ref).
-The [NCDatasets documentation](https://alexander-barth.github.io/NCDatasets.jl/stable/) is also a great resource for information on how to uses the datasets.
+More specific examples are given in the Example section e.g. [ASCAT](@ref).
+The [NCDatasets documentation](https://alexander-barth.github.io/NCDatasets.jl/stable/) is also a great resource for information on how to use the datasets.

 ### Installation
 MetopDatasets.jl can be installed via Pkg and the url to the GitHub repository.